 Tennessee Baptist Children's Homes, Inc, a non-profit organization founded in 1891, is a ministry of the churches of the Tennessee Baptist Convention which provides residential care to children.

-TBCH has 6 locations: campuses in Bartlett (Memphis), Millington (Boys Ranch – Memphis), Brentwood and Chattanooga, as well as cottages located in Kingsport and Oakdale.
+TBCH has 5 locations: campuses in Bartlett (Memphis), Millington (Boys Ranch – Memphis), Brentwood and Chattanooga, as well as a cottage in Oakdale.
 Single parents and their children are cared for at our Houses of Healing and Hope in Brentwood.

 Thousands of children in Tennessee suffer the pain and loneliness of a family in crisis.
 TBCH cares for approximately 200 of these children each year who find themselves without a place to call home due to family crisis.
 All children are accepted regardless of race, creed, or socio-economic background.

 Tennessee Baptist Children's Homes does not accept government funding so that children in TBCH care may be taught Christian values.
 TBCH funding comes from the Cooperative Program (primary funding source of the Tennessee Baptist Convention); from individuals and churches; and from charitable gifts in the form of estate bequests, trust fund, investments, and endowments.

 The MISSION of the Tennessee Baptist Children's Homes is to minister the love of Jesus Christ to children and families in crisis.